ValeruS/terraform-provider-mssql/docs/resources/database_permissions.md

 # mssql_database_permissions

-The `mssql_database_permissions` resource manages user permissions on a SQL Server.
+The `mssql_database_permissions` resource allows you to create and manage fine-grained database-level permissions for users in SQL Server.

 ## Example Usage